markt-de/puppet-postfix/README.md

   postmulti { 'postfix-out': }
 ```

+## Reference

+Classes and parameters are documented in [REFERENCE.md](REFERENCE.md).

 ## Limitations
-### Known Issues

-- The postfix version of el7 does not support postconf_master.
+The postfix version of RHEL7 does not support postconf_master.
 An alternative version is available from the [IUS Community Project](https://ius.io/).

+## Development

+### Contributing

+Please use the GitHub issues functionality to report any bugs or requests for new features.
+Feel free to fork and submit pull requests for potential contributions.